named-data/ndn-cxx/INSTALL.md

 Build
 -----

-(These are instructions to build NDN-CPP.
-To do development of NDN-CPP code and update the build system, see Development.)
+(These are instructions to build ndn-cpp-dev.
+To do development of ndn-cpp-dev code and update the build system, see Development.)

-To build in a terminal, change directory to the NDN-CPP root.
+To build in a terminal, change directory to the ndn-cpp-dev root.
 Enter:

     ./waf configure
     ./waf